NRCan-IETS-CE-O-HBC/HTAP/doc/HTAP-input-and-output.md

 * **Typical values**: Keyword defining DHW system specifications
 * **HOT2000 bindings**:  When run, __substitute-h2k.rb__ will modify the
-  archetype's hot water system type and performance to match the corresponding parameters from from the .options file.
+  archetype's hot water system type and performance to match the corresponding parameters from the .options file.
 * **Other things you should know**:
   - if `Opt-HVAC` is set to a combo system, this option will be ignored.